 The landscape plan mostly calls for native shrubs and trees, which are intended to complement the existing aesthetics natural to Northern California (see Attachment F, Landscape Plan).
 Appropriate attention is given to areas surrounding outdoor amenities, including planter beds featuring a variety of shrubs.
-Hoop-style bike racks would be located between the building and the parking area.
-Several new trees would be planted on site, including autumn gold maidenhair trees and bailey acacia.
+Hoop-style bike racks would be located between the building and Market Place.
+Several new trees would be planted on site, including American elm, redbud, and olive trees.